-The Scheme has indirect exposure to credit risks from the underlying investments held by the Multi-Asset Credit Funds, Maturing Buy and Maintain Credit Funds and the Index-Linked Gilt Funds.
+The Scheme has indirect exposure to credit risks from the underlying investments held by the Multi-Asset Credit Funds, Maturing Buy and Maintain Credit Funds, Leveraged Gilts portfolio and Global ABS Fund.

 In particular the Multi Asset Credit fund managers are credit specialists with the flexibility to invest in a wide variety of asset classes, such as investment grade and high yield corporate bonds, loans, structured credit and derivatives.
-Although these type of credit holdings are of lower credit quality relative to say government bonds, the higher risk is expected to be rewarded with higher returns over the longer term.
+Although these type of credit holdings are of lower credit quality relative to say government bonds, the higher risk is expected to be awarded with higher returns over the longer term.
 Diversification and active management by the fund managers mitigate some of this additional credit risk and is expected to be a source of outperformance.

 The Maturing Buy and Maintain Credit Funds invest in investment grade credit, focusing on credit quality, avoidance of default and stability of cash flows.
-The Index-Linked Gilt Funds invest in UK government inflation-linked bonds.